chauff/cse1500-web-transcripts/Lecture-6.md

 //...
 ```

-`routes.js` is our route module where we assign a function to `module.exports` which contains the routes.
-In our application `app.js` we add the routes to our application through the `require` function and passing `app` in as an argument.
+:point_up: `routes.js` is a route module in which we assign a function to `module.exports` which contains the routes.
+In `app.js` we add the routes to our application through the `require` function and passing `app` in as an argument.

 ## Templating with EJS